 7. Financial Pressure: Placing undue financial pressure on someone, such as through unpayable debts or continuous extortion, can drive them to commit suicide, constituting abetment.
 This often leaves the victim with no alternative but to commit suicide.

-8. Cyberbullying: In the digital age, persistent online harassment and bullying that lead the victim to feel hopeless and end their life can be charged under Section 306 IPC.
+8. Cyberbullying: In the digital age, persistent online harassment and bullying that lead the victim to feel hopeless and end their life can be charged under Section 108 BNS.

 9. Blackmail: Using sensitive information or secrets to blackmail someone and push them towards suicide due to fear and shame is another example of abetment.

-10. False Accusations: Making false allegations that damage the victim’s reputation and push them to commit suicide due to public humiliation and loss of dignity can be considered abetment, and in some cases, may lead to lawyers in India arguing the presence of a presumption under section 306.
+10. False Accusations: Making false allegations that damage the victim’s reputation and push them to commit suicide due to public humiliation and loss of dignity can be considered abetment.

-Prosecuting cases under section 306 of the IPC poses several challenges, including the need to establish a clear nexus between the accused’s conduct and the suicide within the framework of abetment to commit suicide.
+Prosecuting cases of abetment of suicide poses several challenges, including the need to establish a clear nexus between the accused’s conduct and the suicide.

 1. Evidence: Establishing a direct link between the accused’s actions and the victim’s suicide often relies on circumstantial evidence, which can be difficult to substantiate.

-2. Intention: Proving the intention to abet suicide under section 306 of the IPC requires clear evidence of mens rea, which can be challenging, especially in the absence of direct witnesses or conclusive proof, in the context of the facts and circumstances surrounding the deceased’s decision to commit suicide.
+2. Intention: Proving the intention to abet suicide requires clear evidence of mens rea, which can be challenging, especially in the absence of direct witnesses or conclusive proof, in the context of the facts and circumstances surrounding the deceased’s decision to commit suicide.

-3. Victim’s Mental State: Understanding the victim’s mental state and the influence of the accused’s actions on their decision to commit suicide is complex and often requires expert testimony, especially in the context of section 306 of the penal court and the concept of abetment to commit suicide.
+3. Victim’s Mental State: Understanding the victim’s mental state and the influence of the accused’s actions on their decision to commit suicide is complex and often requires expert testimony.

 4.Communication Records: Often, proving abetment relies heavily on communication records such as messages, emails, or recorded conversations.
 Obtaining and authenticating these records can be a significant challenge, particularly if the accused has deleted evidence or if the victim’s communication devices are not accessible.